meggiddy/phase-1-project/README.md

     $ npm install
     $ CLIENT_ID=<your-spotify-client-ID> CLIENT_SECRET=<your-spotify-client-secret> REDIRECT_URI=http://localhost:3001 node src/server.js
     $ open http://localhost:3001 in browser, click login to connect to your spotify.
-    $ after the authentication redirect click on my library to see your library.
+    $ after the authentication redirect click on my library to see your library

 # Author
 Code written by Maggie- Aka Meggiddy!